 The final item of GHG emissions in the baseline arises from electricity, corresponding to the emissions avoided at the power plants supplying the public grid, including transmission and distribution losses.
+The transmission and distribution losses are accounted using the same approach as AMS IA.
 The relevant formula is described below: